thousandbrainsproject/tbp.monty/rfcs/0000_hypotheses_resampling.md

 Why:
 * **Faster**: we don't have to wait for high unbounded evidence to decay enough to realize that a new hypothesis is more likely.
 We also may not need to worry about initializing new hypotheses with mean evidence, giving them fighting chance against other old hypotheses.
 Average slope is more fair in this sense.
 * **Accurate resampling**:  If we sample new hypotheses close to the hypotheses with high total accumulated evidence (e.g., particle filter), we could be sampling from the incorrect hypotheses (if we had just switched objects).
 If we sample close to the hypotheses with high evidence slope, we may converge faster.
 * **Practical**: The total evidence can still be unbounded, it doesn't matter because we only consider the slope.
 This metric does not care about how much evidence we've accumulated already.
-It other words, a hypothesis with a high evidence, can be removed if it hasn't accumulated evidence in a while, while a consistently growing hypothesis is less likely to be removed even if it was just added.
+In other words, a hypothesis with a high evidence, can be removed if it hasn't accumulated evidence in a while, while a consistently growing hypothesis is less likely to be removed even if it was just added.

 ## Assumptions and constraints:
 * Number of hypotheses should not scale up with steps, if anything they should decrease.
 For now, any sampled hypothesis must replace an old "unlikely" hypothesis.